ipdxco/github-as-code/README.md

 #### GitHub App

-*NOTE*: If you already have a GitHub App with required permissions you can install it in the target organisation instead.
+*NOTE*: If you already have a GitHub App with required permissions you can skip the app creation step.

-- [ ] [Create 3 GitHub Apps](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) in the GitHub organisation with the following permissions - *they are going to be used by terraform and GitHub Actions to authenticate with GitHub*:
+- [ ] [Create 2 GitHub Apps](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) in the GitHub organisation with the following permissions - *they are going to be used by terraform and GitHub Actions to authenticate with GitHub*:
-    <details><summary>terraform read-only</summary>
+    <details><summary>read-only</summary>

     - `Repository permissions`
         - `Administration`: `Read-only`